evanofslack/pyminion/README.md

 ## Contributing

-The most welcome contribution would be to create new bots that perform better than basic big money strategy.
-Examples of current bots can be found in `/pyminion/bots`.
+Install this library, test it out, and report any bugs.
+A welcome contribution would be to create new bots, esspecially an implementation that uses machine learning to determine optimal play.

 If you would like to contribute, please create a branch, add commits, and [open a pull request](https://github.com/evanofslack/pyminion/pulls).